-Product Vendor supplying end-user Platforms or Applications to the Financial Industry.
+Application Providerssupplying end-user Applications to the Financial Industry.
 An example might be ChartIQ.
 Their applications will typically be run at multiple companies, all of whom are running the same code.

-Platform Vendor supplying products or services to developers producing end-user Products/Applications.
-Examples might be companies like OpenFin, Glue42 and Plexus (even though DB also provide end-user applications).
-These products are often not visible to the User but they can are used to make the production of FDC3 compliant applications easier.
+Platform Providers supplying services to developers producing end-user Products/Applications.
+Examples might be companies like OpenFin, Glue42 and Plexus.
+These platforms are often not visible to the User but they are used to make the production of FDC3 compliant applications easier.

+For a further detailed definition of Application Providers and Platform Providers, see Implementors section on the FDC3 Compliance document.

-Valid Personas are used to introduce a use case, typically using the words 'As a <persona> ...'.
+Valid FDC3 Personas are used to introduce a use case, typically using the words 'As a <persona> ...'.
 Valid Persona for FDC3 UCs are: